Wire report

 What happened

-According to The Guardian’s source item, Ariana Grande rebukes White House for using her music in ‘barbaric, inhumane’ ICE video, Grande is the latest in a series of pop musicians including Sabrina Carpenter and SZA who have been angered by Trump administration videos Ariana Grande has rebuked Donald Trump’s White House over use of her music in a video documenting the detaining of immigrants.
+According to The Guardian’s linked report, Ariana Grande rebukes White House for using her music in ‘barbaric, inhumane’ ICE video, Grande is the latest in a series of pop musicians including Sabrina Carpenter and SZA who have been angered by Trump administration videos Ariana Grande has rebuked Donald Trump’s White House over use of her music in a video documenting the detaining of immigrants.
 Earlier this week, the White House posted a montage of ICE agents handcuffing and detaining people, with the caption “Bye-bye President Trump has delivered the most secure border in history”.
 It was soundtracked by Grande’s 2024 song Bye.
 Continue reading…

 Context